sanjit-bhat/Var-CNN/README.md

 2. In the same directory, make folders called preprocess and predictions.
 These will be used to store the randomized train/test sets and the final softmax outputs of the packet time and packet direction models.
 3. For preprocess_data.py, change data_loc to point to the location of Wang et al.'s k-NN data set.
-You can download Wang et al.'s dataset here: https://www.cse.ust.hk/~taow/wf/data/.
+You can download Wang et al.'s dataset [here](https://www.cse.ust.hk/~taow/wf/data/).
 4. For var_cnn_ensemble.py, change the 2 instances of data_dir to point to the location of the preprocess folder.
 5. For evaluate_ensemble, change prediction_dir and data_dir to point to the location of the prediction and preprocess folders.